MicrosoftEdge/MSEdgeExplainers/CustomDialogOnClose/explainer.md

    - A second attempt to close the tab, via clicking the "x" or ctrl+w, should immediately close the tab.
  - A website displays alarming text, to try and convince the user to stay on the site or perform some harmful action.
    - This capability should only be available to installed PWAs, and not arbitrary websites.
+   - The UI should make it clear that the message is coming from the site, and not from the browser.
+Similar to how the `alert()` dialog says "This site says..."
    - The text that the website can display should be limited in length and not allow formatting.
    - Always display "Leave" and "Cancel" buttons on the dialog, and only allow websites to add a third option which could be customizable.